Operations on Arc Diagrams and Degenerations for Invariant Subspaces of Linear Operators

-Suppose that the Klein tableau $\Pi$ represents the isomorphism type of an object $Y=(N_\alpha,N_\beta,f)$ in $V_{\alpha,\gamma}^\beta$.
-In Section~\ref{sec-dim-hall} we use a result by Lang and Weil \cite{lw} which links the dimension of the variety $G_f(k)$ to the degree of the Hall polynomial $g_\Pi$, which is $\deg g_\Pi=n(\beta)-n(\alpha)-n(\gamma)-x(\Pi)$.
 In order to apply this result, we verify in Lemma~\ref{lemma-defined-over-Z} that the category $\mathcal S_2$ can be defined over $\mathbb Z$.
 This finishes the proof of Theorem~\ref{thm-second-main}.
 Finally, in Theorem~\ref{thm-lattice} we describe the minimal and the maximal elements in the partially ordered set of all arc diagrams corresponding to a given partition type.